-A sanctuary for Remembrance, Reflection and Reconciliation
+A sanctuary for remembrance, reflection and reconciliation

-St Andrew’s Scots Memorial Churchlooks across the valley to the golden walls of the Old City of Jerusalem.
-The Church is built beside ancient tombs on the original road to Bethlehem.
+St Andrew’s Scots Memorial Church looks across the valley to the golden walls of the Old City of Jerusalem.
+The church is built beside ancient tombs on the original road to Bethlehem.

-We work through partnerships with the local Christian community and our links with a spectrum of organizations and projects of all faith backgrounds.
-Along with our partners we are investing in peace and share a commitment to reconciliation.
+We work through partnerships with local Christian communities and with organizations and projects of all faith backgrounds.
+Along with our partners we invest in peace with justice.
+We share with them a commitment to remembrance and reconciliation.